Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-overrides.md

 ### 7. Navbar (or AppBar) Content

 The content in the appBar comes from the user side itself and thus, it would be very easy and convenient for you to change anything in the appBar.
-You just have to change the code in the `src/layouts/components/vertical/AppBarContent.tsx` file.
+You just have to change the code in the `src/layouts/components/vertical/AppBarContent.tsx` file as per your requirements.
 The appBar component is then passed in the `verticalAppBarContent` prop with the `Layout` component.

 The value accepted by this prop is: